 The software is easy to use and they also offer great support on top of their ongoing accountancy service.

-FreeAgent helps to support businesses which need to create regular complex estimates for client projects.
+FreeAgent helps to support businesses that need to create regular complex estimates for client projects.
 You can create the estimates directly within the app and if the estimate is approved, the app will then use the information to track invoicing against it.

 You can see which of your clients are profitable and by keeping records of all your estimates you can get an idea of both historical profit and future profits for your business, all at the touch of a button.

-These are just five key finance apps which we have highlighted that might help freelancers make sense of their accounting requirements, however, there are of course many others out there on the market so do your research and pick the one which best suits your own needs.
+These are just five key finance apps that we have highlighted that might help freelancers make sense of their accounting requirements, however, there are of course many others out there on the market so do your research and pick the one which best suits your own needs.

 If dealing with invoicing and balance sheets and taxes is really not your thing then it might well be worth seeking professional accountancy support instead of looking for a quick fix app to help you – the important thing is that you do have some kind of reliable accountancy system in place.

-Becoming a freelancer is so much more than just having the freedom to do the work you enjoy, when you want to.
-You need to be able to run your business professionally for your clients which includes, dealing with all of the financial side of things as well.
+Becoming a freelancer is so much more than just having the freedom to do the work you enjoy when you want to.
+You need to be able to run your business professionally for your clients which includes, dealing with all of the financial sides of things as well.
 After all, you set up in business to make money as well as be your own boss, so you need to know your numbers.